Select Page

 About these records, this database, caveats

-• The Society and the compiler recommend researchers verify information provided on the SCCGS website with the original record extracted from images are online at FamilySearch.
+• The Society and the compiler recommend researchers verify information provided on the SCCGS website with the original record extracted from images online at FamilySearch.
 Also, verify the actual place buried with the cemetery sexton’s book, an obituary, funeral card, death certificate, or probate record.
 Courthouse, IRAD, and library addresses.

 • Researchers are urged to correlate information here with that found in other records before forming conclusions about a person, family, or relationship.
 Further research (scroll down).